Olah-Barbershop/API-rust/README.md

 (Optional) Change the port in `Rocket.toml` if needed

 You'll need an SSL certificate.
-Add your certificate to `certs.pem` and you private key to `key.pem`.
+Add your certificate to `certs.pem` and your private key to `key.pem`.

 Start the server
 ```sh